 Amsterdam is not perfect.
-The city doesn't have so high a rate of cycling as some other cities in the Netherlands, there is still quite a lot of less than excellent infrastructure, resulting in conflict which has led to complaints between groups of cyclists.
+The city doesn't have so high a rate of cycling as many other cities in the Netherlands, in Amsterdam there is still quite a lot of outdated and less than excellent infrastructure, resulting in conflict which has led to complaints between groups of cyclists.
 It's a place where you need to take more care than in some other parts of the country.
 The city also has the lowest rate of child cycling in the Netherlands.

 For all that is wrong with Amsterdam, visiting the city by bike is not like visiting the capital cities of other countries.
-For cycling, it remains well in advance of anywhere except other Dutch cities, and as these recent figures show, the feeling of improvement that I have had after recent visits is not just an illusion.
-There has been real growth since we first took a trip to the city in the early 1990s.
+For cycling, it's in advance of anywhere except other Dutch cities, and as these recent figures show, the feeling of improvement that I have had after recent visits is not just an illusion as there has been real growth since we first took a trip to the city in the early 1990s.
 It certainly looks better now for cycling than it did in the 1970s.

 Walking is missed out

 Mark Treasure pointed out in a comment that the rise comes in large part due to walking having been missed out from these modal shares.
 He's right.
 Both the Fietsersbond and myself fell into a trap with these figures as they don't reflect the whole picture.
 I worked out in a comment below that if walking remains the mode for 20% of journeys in Amsterdam then the true modal share for bikes today is about 38% vs. driving at 25% and public transport at 18%.

 This recalculation leaves Amsterdam with a higher than average modal share for cycling compared with the rest of the Netherlands, but lower than quite a few other smaller cities.
 This is much as you might expect as there are greater challenges in a larger, busier city.